iammateus/naughty-api/README.md

 # naughty-api

-This API didn't like being predictable, so it decided to return random http codes to its clients.
+This API don't like being predictable, so it decided to return random http codes to its clients.

 ## Requeriments